-- Another example is "The Girl in the Fireplace", where specific time-windows are open onto various points in one woman's life.
+- Episode "The Girl in the Fireplace" where specific time-windows are open onto various points in one woman's life.
 These progress in real time, making the trope justified.

 - "The Parting of the Ways" has Rose contemplating the Doctor's imminent destruction - several hundred millenia in the future.
 She's in a tremendous hurry to get back the future and rescue the Doctor, despite the fact that, logically, there's really no need to rush, as her companions point out totally unconcerned, while for her it had just been happening right then.
 Given that Rose pilots the TARDIS by effectively becoming a God, so can put it where/when she needs, there really was no real need to rush.

-- Another Doctor Who example: Winston Churchill calling the Doctor thousands of years in the future.
+- Winston Churchill calling the Doctor thousands of years in the future.
 Maybe his phone just picks a random point in time that the Doctor's in his TARDIS?